microhod/clone/README.md

     cd ~/src/github.com/owner/repo
     git clone git@github.com:owner/repo .
 ```
-If no protocal is supplied, it will use the `defaultProtocals` from configuration, as described below
+If no scheme is supplied, it will use the `defaultSchemes` from configuration, as described below
 ```
 clone github.com/owner/repo ->
     mkdir ~/src/github.com/owner/repo